 The primary governing bodies of the School of Medicine are the Executive Council and the Faculty Council.
-The Executive Council has student representation in the form of the SGA Chair.
+Student representation is provided by the President and Vice President of the Student Body Committee (SBC) serving as the student representatives to the Executive Council and the Faculty Council, respectively.